Vertical farming: What you need to know

 Aquaponics

-Aquaponics farming method combines raising fish in tanks or ponds combined with aquaculture crop farming.
+The Aquaponics farming method combines raising fish in tanks or ponds combined with aquaculture crop farming.
 Fish waste from tanks supplies high nutrient content for crops placed in growing trays.
-The plant roots act as natural filer for the water in which fish live.
-The bacteria that are present in the growing bed convert ammonia into nitrites, then to nitrate bio fertilizers
+The plant roots act as a natural filter for the water in which fish live.
+The bacteria that are present in the growing bed convert ammonia into nitrites, then nitrate biofertilizers.

 How does aeroponic vertical farming function?

-Are you considering which are the best places for your vertical farm?
-The vertical farming companies and individuals stack their crops in layers on skyscrapers, walls and shipping containers or abandoned warehouses.
+Are you considering which are the best places to start for your vertical farm?
+Vertical farming companies and individuals stack their crops in layers on skyscrapers, walls shipping containers, or abandoned warehouses.

 Abandoned buildings